knightfall-0009/CTFs/README.md

 # CTFs
-Contains sources of all CTFs I played
+Contains sources of all CTF challenges I play